Jimme123/Computational-Science/README.md

 **All file paths assume that the python files are run from the directory analysis.**
 **Note:** All generated plots will be saved in the `plots` directory, all videos in the `videos` directory, and all results in the `analysis/results` directory.

-To generate new results and compare static vs moving block in rollingstock (this takes 20 minutes) run:
+To generate and save new results to compare static vs moving block in rollingstock (this takes 20 minutes) run:
 ```
 python runExperimentsRollingStock.py
 ```
-To generate new results that analyze how the variables influence the outcome (this takes 2 hours) run:
+To generate and save new results that analyze how the variables influence the outcome (this takes 2 hours) run:
 ```
 python variablesEffect.py
 ```